Kordian Józef Zamorski

-Kordian Józef Zamorski (Rzepiennik, near Gorlice, 1 April 1890 – 19 December 1983, London) was a Polish military officer and (1935–39) chief of the Polish State Police (Policja Państwowa).
+Kordian Józef Zamorski (Rzepiennik, near Gorlice, 1 April 1890 – 19 December 1983, London) was a Polish military officer and (1935–39) chief of the Polish State Police.
 In his latter capacity, he was regarded by critics as a repressor of political dissent.

 Zamorski served in the Polish Legions in 1914–17, and as chief of staff of the Headquarters of the Polish Military Organisation.
 After the 1917 oath crisis, he served in the Austrian Army, and after November 1918 in the Polish Army.
 In 1920, he was chief of staff of the Army of the Republic of Central Lithuania, and then chief of staff of the Headquarters of Military District (Okręg Korpusu) III in Grodno (1923–24), assistant director of the General Staff of the Polish Army (1928–35), and chief of the Polish State Police (1935–39).

 In 1966 he was promoted to the military rank of generał dywizji.

 Zamorski died in London, England, on 19 December 1983.

 Early life

-Kordian Józef Zamorski was born on 1 April 1890 in the real estate of Kolkowka, which belonged to the Roman Catholic parish of Rzepiennik Biskupi, County of Gorlice, Austrian Galicia.
+Kordian Józef Zamorski was born on 1 April 1890, in the real estate of Kolkowka, which belonged to the Roman Catholic parish of Rzepiennik Biskupi, County of Gorlice, Austrian Galicia.
 He attended the 6th High School in Lwów, after which he briefly studied teaching.
 In 1910, Zamorski entered the Jan Matejko Academy of Fine Arts in Kraków, where he studied painting under Józef Mehoffer (he spent two years there, 1910–11, and 1917–18).

 Zamorski married Leokadia Karpusowa, and had two sons Jacek (born 1923) and Rafal (born 1928).

 World War I

 In the early 1910s, Zamorski joined the Riflemen's Association and the Union of Active Struggle, Polish patriotic organizations, active in Galicia and commanded by Józef Piłsudski.
 In 1912, he graduated from unofficial military academy, and was awarded Officer Badge "Parasol", by Piłsudski.

-In August 1914, he joined Polish Legions in World War I, and until July 1917, served in the 1st Brigade, Polish Legions.
+In August 1914, he joined Polish Legions in World War I, and until July, 1917, served in the 1st Brigade, Polish Legions.
 He was company commandant, instructor at a NCOs' academy at Jablonna, battalion commandant (5th Legions Infantry Regiment), staff officer at the 1st Brigade, and adjutant at the 1st Legions Infantry Regiment.
 After the Oath crisis, Zamorski was forcibly drafted into the Austro-Hungarian Army, from which he deserted.
 Some time in either late 1917 or early 1918, he joined Polish Military Organisation (POW), and became commandant of Kraków District.